 We met in a restaurant a few blocks from our hotel.
 There were two groups going up on the ride our day.
 A private Group with one family (about eight guests) and our group.
 Our group was made up of four separate groups: me and Mike; three 25 (+/-) year old Canadian women; three Australian Navy men; and three Frenchmen.
 We quickly boarded our bus and headed up to the summit at La Cumbre (about 4,700 meters).

-Once at the top, we suited up with gear provided by Gravity (it was pretty cold so we all put on pants and coats, dust masks and helmets).
-We tested our bikes on the flat surface, perfecting the seat height, confirming the brakes worked (critical), and finally before we began our descent we said a prayer, toasted with some high octane grain alcohol and sacrificed some of the booze to Pachamama (a diety of the region).
+Once at the top, we suited up with gear provided by Gravity (it was cold so we put on pants and coats, dust masks and helmets).
+We tested our bikes on the plateau, perfecting the seat height and confirming the brakes worked (critically important).
+Finally before we began our descent we said a prayer, toasted with some high octane grain alcohol and offer some booze to Pachamama (a diety of the region).

 Let’s go!
 We started down the mountain on a wide, paved and we’ll maintained roadway.
-We rode for just a few kilometers before we stopped to make sure everyone was comfortable on the bikes, to take a couple of pictures and to hear a bit about the area.
+We rode for just a few kilometers before we stopped to make sure everyone was comfortable on the bikes.
+This was also a great stop for photos and to hear a bit about the area.

 The road isn’t used as a main route of transport anymore, a more modern freeway (of sorts) was put in just a couple kilometers away.
 You still see some locals using this road though infrequently on our day.
 We passed only four vehicles and the drivers were very respectful, slowing or stopping and allowing us by (mostly they were heading up the mountain).